Gulrugar/Mythology-Blog/src/content/blog/hercules/post-12.md

 ---
-title: "The Twelfth Labor: Cerberus' Capture"
+title: "The Twelve Labors of Hercules XII: Cerberus' Capture"
 subtitle: "Hercules' Descent to the Underworld"
 description: this is the description
 author: Andrew Aguirre